Long Island Ducks: Radio

-All games are broadcast over the Ducks' official YouTube channel, website, and (beginning 2017) Facebook Live.
-For 2017, WRHU/88.7 served as the radio home of the Ducks (replacing previous broadcaster WRCN-FM 103.9).
-Michael Polak, Chris King, and David Weiss currently serve as the team's official broadcasters.
+All games have been broadcast live on FloSports under the FloBaseball channel, the Atlantic League's media streaming rights partner since 2023.
+Wednesday and Friday games are also broadcast by Hofstra University students on WRHU/88.7-FM.
+Michael Polak, Chris King, David Weiss, and Mike Mohr currently serve as the team's broadcasters.

 Mascot

-The Long Island Ducks' official mascot is an anthropomorphic duck named QuackerJack.
+The Ducks' official mascot is an anthropomorphic duck named QuackerJack.
 He wears the Ducks' full home white uniform with green and white sneakers.
-He debuted on March 18, 2000, at then-Citibank Park.
-His name alludes to a popular baseball game food produced by the Cracker Jack brand, and the quacking sound of a duck.
+He debuted on March 18, 2000.
+His name alludes to a popular Cracker Jack ballpark snack food and the quacking sound of a duck.